 Nature’s course through the cycle of the year was a key theme of cave art, not surprisingly so, as the subsistence of the population depended on nature taking its course.
 The process explored by the artists was, however, perceived as less automatic and reliable than suggested by the modern word “nature.”
-In particular, the transition from winter to spring/summer was approached with both anticipation and anxiety, and a great number of images concern this time of the year.
-Even the plain and simple movement of animal figures may refer to the awakening of nature in spring: files of running horses evoked the rapid advancement of the sun around the vernal equinox; the moves of migrating birds, fishes, and animals–reindeer above all–were used to signal the coming of spring, as were images of bears emerging from hibernation.
+In particular, the shift from winter to spring was approached with both anticipation and anxiety, and a great number of images concern this time of the year.
+This transition was eagerly anticipated as vindication of the basic philosophical system of the age: the manifestation of the category of energy (“yang”-like)/spring to break the grip of winter and overcome the category of mass (“yin”-like) at the height of its power.
+Even the plain and simple movement of animal figures may refer to the awakening of nature in spring: files of running horses evoked the rapid advancement of the sun around the vernal equinox; the moves of migrating birds, fishes, and animals–reindeer above all–were used to signal the irrepresible coming of spring, as were images of bears emerging from hibernation.

 The due course of events was, evidently, not taken for granted but called for human participation, which in its simplest form could be elementary gestures, such as red hand prints that promoted the heat of the sun, or accumulations of red dots that activated the seeds in the womb of the earth.
 When juxtaposed with images of bison or mammoths, these signs told about the warming of the frozen earth.
 In this perspective we may also see the insertion of stone and bone points into cracks in cave walls or the use of red ocher to highlight fissures and niches.
 Furthermore, visitors commonly scratched and scored soft (clay or calcium covered) wall faces, seeking to release primordial powers embedded in the solid rock, just as archaic people worldwide have carved innumerable cup- and groove-shapes into solid rocks in order to activate fertilizing powers.
 The cave artists evoked vital energies in general; more specifically, they sought to strengthen the sun.